LateefatMarindoti/LateefatMarindoti/README.md

 I work in SQL, Excel, Power BI and Python, and I like the part of the job where a messy export turns into something a team can actually make a decision with.

-📧 Marindotiteniola@gmail.com · 📍 Toronto, ON · [LinkedIn](https://www.linkedin.com/in/lateefatmarindoti) ·[Other Projects](https://www.datascienceportfol.io/latifatteniolamarind).
+📧 Marindotiteniola@gmail.com · 📍 Toronto, ON · [LinkedIn](https://www.linkedin.com/in/lateefatmarindoti) · [Other Projects](https://www.datascienceportfol.io/latifatteniolamarind).

 ---